11 Best Hamams in Istanbul (From a Local)

 Vezneciler Hamam

-Location: Fatih (7 minutevs from Grand Bazaar)
+Location: Fatih (7 minutes from Grand Bazaar)

 Sectioned off?
 No, this is a mixed gender hamam